marq24/ha-fordpass/README.md

 So do not expect that the charging control will work with all charging stations.
 Personally, I use [evcc.io to control the charging](https://evcc.io/) of my Ford Mustang Mach-E.

-## Use of a separate FordPass account is recommended
+## Use of a separate FordPass™/The Lincoln Way™ account is recommended

 > [!TIP]
-> It's recommended to use a separate FordPass account for this integration.
-This is to prevent any issues with the FordPass account being locked due to the polling of the API.
+> It's recommended to use a separate FordPass™/The Lincoln Way™ account for this integration.
+This is to prevent any issues with the FordPass™/The Lincoln Way™ account being locked due to the polling of the API.

 Here is a short procedure how to create and connect a second account:

-1. Create a new FordPass account (via the regular Ford website) with a different email address (and confirm this account by eMail).
-All this can be done via a regular web browser.<br/>__It's important, that you can access this eMail account from your mobile phone where the FordPass App is installed__ (we need this in step 6).
+1. Create a new FordPass™ account (via the regular Ford website) with a different email address (and confirm this account by eMail).
+All this can be done via a regular web browser.<br/>__It's important, that you can access this eMail account from your mobile phone where the FordPass™ App is installed__ (we need this in step 6).
-2. On a mobile Device: Open the FordPass app (logged in with your original account), then you can select `Settings` from the main screen (at the bottom there are three options: `Connected Services >`, `Location >` & `Settings >`)
+2. On a mobile Device: Open the FordPass™ app (logged in with your original account), then you can select `Settings` from the main screen (at the bottom there are three options: `Connected Services >`, `Location >` & `Settings >`)
 3. On the next screen select `Vehicle Access` (from the options: `Phone As A Key >`, `Software updates >` & `Vehicle Access >`)
 4. Select `Invite Driver(s) Invite` and then enter the next screen the eMail address of the new account you created in step 1.
-5. Now you can log out with your main account from the FordPass app and log-in again with the new account (created in step 1).
+5. Now you can log out with your main account from the FordPass™ app and log-in again with the new account (created in step 1).
-6. Wait till the invitation eMail arrives and accept the invitation with the button at the bottom of eMail.<br/>__This step must be performed on the mobile device where the FordPass app is installed!__ (since only on a mobile device with installed Fordpass you can open the acceptance-link of this eMail)
+6. Wait till the invitation eMail arrives and accept the invitation with the button at the bottom of eMail.<br/>__This step must be performed on the mobile device where the FordPass™ app is installed!__ (since only on a mobile device with installed FordPass™ you can open the acceptance-link of this eMail)
-7. Finally, you should now have connected your car to the new FordPass account.
+7. Finally, you should now have connected your car to the new FordPass™ account.
-8. You can now log out again of the FordPass app with your second account and re-login with your original FordPass account.
+8. You can now log out again of the FordPass™ app with your second account and re-login with your original FordPass™ account.
 9. You can double-check with a regular browser, that the car is now accessible with the new account by web.

 ## Multi-Vehicle Support

-When you have __multiple__ vehicles registered in your FordPass account, then in the FordPass App you must first select the vehicle you want to use, before you can access any data or functionality of this vehicle. __The same limitation is also true__ for this Home Assistant integration.
+When you have __multiple__ vehicles registered in your FordPass™/The Lincoln Way™ account, then in the FordPass™/The Lincoln Way™ App you must first select the vehicle you want to use, before you can access any data or functionality of this vehicle. __The same limitation is also true__ for this Home Assistant integration.

-The main reason for this restriction is the fact, that the FordPass App and this integration makes use of a websocket connection to the Ford backend, which is some sort of bound to a single vehicle at a time.
+The main reason for this restriction is the fact, that the FordPass™ App and this integration makes use of a websocket connection to the Ford backend, which is some sort of bound to a single vehicle at a time.

 So you have three options to use multiple vehicles in Home Assistant with this integration:
-1. **Use multiple FordPass accounts**: You can create a separate FordPass account for each of your vehicles and then add each account as a separate integration in Home Assistant.
+1. **Use multiple FordPass™ accounts**: You can create a separate FordPass™ account for each of your vehicles and then add each account as a separate integration in Home Assistant.
 This way you can use multiple vehicles in Home Assistant that does not have any influence on each other [my personal recommendation].

 2. **Use different Regions**: If you have multiple vehicles, you can create for each of the vehicles a separate Region (and create a new access token per Region).

-3. **Have _only one_ vehicle _active_ in Home Assistant**: If you have multiple vehicles in your FordPass account, you can activate only use one of the vehicles at a time in Home Assistant.
+3. **Have _only one_ vehicle _active_ in Home Assistant**: If you have multiple vehicles in your FordPass™ account, you can activate only use one of the vehicles at a time in Home Assistant.
 This means that you must first deactivate the current active vehicle in HA (deactivate the device) and then activate the new vehicle you want to use.
-This approach is quite similar to the way how FordPass App deals with multiple vehicles in your FordPass account, but probably that's not what you want.
+This approach is quite similar to the way how FordPass™ App deals with multiple vehicles in your FordPass™ account, but probably that's not what you want.

 ## Services